 The PAPPTP Two-Year Program builds knowledge and skills in psychoanalytic psychotherapy for licensed clinicians at any stage of development.
 The core of the Program is two years of course work and individual supervision of cases in treatment.
 Seminar leaders and supervisors are experienced psychodynamic psychotherapists, including analysts from SFCP (San Francisco Center for Psychoanalysis) and PINC (the Psychoanalytic Institute of Northern California).

-Class schedule: Meetings are on Fridays, 8:30 a.m. to 11:50 a.m., starting on September 19, 2014 to the end of May.
+Class schedule: Meetings are on Fridays, 8:30 a.m. to 11:50 a.m., and run from September to May during the academic year.

-Location: Room 2211, 2nd Floor, Stanford Psychiatry and Behavioral Building, 401 Quarry Road, Stanford, CA 94305.
+Location: Stanford Psychiatry and Behavioral Building, 401 Quarry Road, Stanford, CA 94305.

 Dena Sorbo, L.C.S.W., Program Chair